 Although their faces are similar, the big difference especially with their hair and size.
 My answer to people’s question of how old they are is usually followed by the next question: “And the other one?”
 When I tell them ‘they’re twins!’ they usually open their mouths and stare as if I’d told them they’re mutants.
 It even happened twice that a lady on the street asked me: “But they are not both yours, are they?”

 Either way, a lot of women willy-nilly express their opinion about twins in general.
-Sometimes a look, smile or gesture is enough and I know whether that women envies me (in the good way) or is sorry for me.
-I’ll never forget a young mum with a little baby in her harms who when noticed my double load, just shook her head and with the tone of drained mother said: “I admire you a lot.”
+Sometimes a look, smile or gesture is enough and I know whether that woman envies me (in a good way) or is sorry for me.
+I’ll never forget a young mum with a little baby in her harms who when noticed my double load, just shook her head and with the tone of the drained mother said: “I admire you a lot.”

 How do I do it?
 I think that the extremely important thing is the mindset.
 Although the beginning was very hard, I gradually started to focus mainly on the positives of having twins.
 I believe that I’ll discover more about them with time, now let’s have a look at the ones I had discovered during the first year with my cuties.